High blood cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.

 Medication to lower cholesterol

 Sometimes diet and exercise are not enough to lower your blood cholesterol levels.
-Several drugs are available to lower your blood cholesterol.
-Your doctor may prescribe medications to including statins and other cholesterol lowering medication.
+Several medications are available to lower your blood cholesterol.
+Your doctor may prescribe medications including statins and other cholesterol lowering medication.

 These medications do not cure high blood cholesterol or replace a healthy lifestyle.